afiodorov/afiodorov.github.io/_posts/2015-03-16-russian-names.md

 Somewhat playful yet an innocent way to address me.

-Andrei (Андрей) at my school was always "Driusha" (Дрюша), despite the fact that Andei, like my name, doesn't have an official shorthand.
+Andrei (Андрей) at my school was always "Driusha" (Дрюша), despite the fact that Andrei, like my name, doesn't have an official shorthand.
 Driusha is a bit cheeky since it's on the boundary between friendliness and teasing.
 Another Andrei at a different school was known as "Dron" (Дрон).
 Dron is definitely a stab at sounding cool and I admit it sounds a bit cool.
 We had 3 Aleksandrs in